Digital age workplace: Why soft skills matter more than ever

 An example of a soft skill would be problem-solving.

-Excelling at finding answers to complicated problems is a skill that’s valuable in any workplace, and it’s a hallmark of soft skills.
+Excelling at finding answers to complicated problems is a valuable skill in any workplace and a hallmark of soft skills.

 In other words, to qualify as a soft skill, it has to provide benefits for all job positions, regardless of industry.